giulong/spectrum/README.md

 If you're using Spectrum, please consider giving it a GitHub Star ⭐.
 It would be really appreciated 🙏

+## Local development

+If you're interested in building this repo locally, check out the [DEV readme](DEV.md).

 ## Acknowledgments

 Spectrum leverages these libraries/frameworks you should definitely check out!